WICG/performance-memory/explainer.md

     (without "noopener").
   * Two origins are similar if they share the same eTLD+1.

-Ideally, memory estimate would exclude memory from different-origin iframes in the same window.
-Since browsers may not be able to implement this, this is explicitly a non-requirement.
+Memory estimate should always exclude memory from different-origin (non-similar) iframes.

 See [Appendix D](#appendix-d) for examples.